 Of all the superheroes to become supervillains, Ozymandias may be the most famous.
 The Watchmen followed a group of retired heroes as they tried to cope with the fact that they weren’t needed anymore.
 If that sounds boring, understand that it quickly becomes interesting when one of their own, The Comedian, is mercilessly killed.
 By the story’s end, Ozymandias, who had long been considered the greatest hero in existence, had revealed himself to be the mastermind of everything bad happening in the city, including dropping a squid on it.

 And why?
 Why would he drop a squid on it?
 He claimed that he could stop the war by forcing warring nations to come together for the greater good.
 This, of course, is stupid as it would kill many in the process.
 No matter.
-Ozymandias and The Watchmen thankfully helped usher in a darker age of comics that is still being felt today.
+Ozymandias and The Watchmen thankfully helped usher in a darker age of comics that

 1. Hal Jordan